DEAL WITH DELLA

 DT 500 MAG: – Who is your listener?

-KRISTINA: – My listener is anyone who already has, or wants to develop, an understanding of quality dance musicThey are anyone who wants to get showered with positive, good vibes through music.
-I don’t expect them to expect anything from me except for having a genuinely good time at the party and on the dance floor.
+KRISTINA: – My listener is anyone who already has or wants to develop an understanding of quality dance musicThey are anyone who wants to get showered with positive, good vibes through music.
+I don’t expect them to expect anything from me except for having a good time at the party and on the dance floor.

-DT 500 MAG: – You are working with vocals, too; how do you find a vocal to match the music, especially in House?
+DT 500 MAG: – You are working with vocals, too; how do you find a song to match the music, especially in House?

 KRISTINA: – Yes, I do work with vocals.
 I sometimes do live vocal improvisation over my DJ sets.
-When I do this, I have a stronger connection between the audience and myself.
-That is what I strive for, having the audience and myself feel like one in the music.
-When it comes to production, I have this same approach; I just let the track roll and sing or say whatever comes to mind in the mic.
+When I do this, I have a stronger connection with the audience and myself.
+I strive for that, having the audience and myself feel like one in the music.
+Regarding production, I have this same approach; I just let the track roll and sing or say whatever comes to mind in the mic.
 Once recorded, it is clipped and edited to fit into the arrangement.
 I love vocal House music, so they fit perfectly together.
 Some people don’t like vocals in dance music, which is just a preference for one’s taste.
 These people might see vocals as an enemy, but I prefer a little vocal here and there in DJ sets or in-house tracks.
 This also goes hand in hand with being a vocalist; I love to sing along to my favourite songs.

 DT 500 MAG: – Is there something familiar between techno and classical music?